-Netflix gains subscribers with ads and password crackdown
+Netflix Gains Subscribers With Ads And Password Crackdown

 "All-in-all, management's working hard to squeeze every last drop of cash possible from the available subscriber base, but as that cup begins to run dry, it will be a lot more important to understand exactly how successful the next phase of growth can be," said Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown.

-In May the Silicon Valley giant expanded its crackdown on users sharing passwords with people beyond their immediate family, as it seeks to shore up revenue after a rough patch last year.
+In May the Silicon Valley giant expanded its crackdown on users sharing passwords with people beyond their immediate family, as it seeks to shore up revenue.

 To convert non-paying users, Netflix has introduced "borrower" or "shared" accounts, in which subscribers can add extra viewers for a higher price, or transfer viewing profiles to new accounts.

+Minecraft passes 300 million copies sold Where am I?
+Gaming whizzes put geography on the map Microsoft, 'Call of Duty' maker set to seal tie-up

-In a separate bid for revenue, Netflix launched an ad-subsidized offering around the same time as the crackdown and later eliminated its lowest priced ad-free plan, which cost $10 a month in the US.
+In a separate bid for revenue, Netflix launched an ad-subsidized offering around the same time as the crackdown and later eliminated its lowest priced ad-free plan.

 The ad-supported tier, launched late last year, costs $7.